|BLOCKS by SIZE||5" Quilt Blocks|

 The Starlight Geese quilt block uses my favourite quilt patch -- the flying geese unit.
 I just like the geometry of the patch.
 The centre piece (the goose) is twice the size of the side pieces (the sky), but are cut differently in order to make the best use of the grain of the fabric.

-The block is considered to be a five patch as it is designed on a 5 x 5 grid, but the construction is done as an uneven nine patch.
+The block is considered to be a five patch as it is designed on a 5 x 5 grid, but the construction is done as an uneven nine patch, for ease in the sewing process.

-Since "Starlight" is part of the name of this quilt block, I chose to make the background fabric dark, to represent the night sky.
-However, your colour choice may be the opposite and that is fine too.
+Since Starlight is part of the name of this quilt block, I chose to make the background fabric dark, to represent the night sky.
+However, your colour choice can be anything that appeals to you.